05 Feb 2024

 Nothing beats making connections face-to-face, and it can be a game-changer to make a name for yourself in the local community.
 One effective way of doing this is by visiting surrounding small and medium businesses to offer your services.
 Remember to think about how you might meet the needs of the business you approach.
 Speak their language and explain the benefits of your service that will appeal to them.
 It’s also a great idea to ask to leave business cards or flyers with local businesses that are customer-facing, like cafes, for example.

 Your future is yours to create, and what better way to set yourself apart from the competition than to build a unique portfolio of skills and services?
 The more you invest in your career by adding specialised fitness qualifications to your toolkit, the broader the range of clients you’ll be able to help.

 You could advance your career by studying the Diploma of Nutrition and bring your clients a whole new dimension of services, supporting them even further in their health and fitness journeys.

-Apart from my quick whip at the start of this article about sales programs to gain new clients, social media is a great way to spread your message and gain your first or new clients.
-While you are studying your personal training course share your experiences, your training sessions and what you are learning, share photos and videos, share a solution to a problem you had around your health and fitness goals.
+All quips aside, social media is a great way to spread your message and gain your first or new personal training clients.
+While you’re studying your personal training course, why not share your experiences, your training sessions and what you’re learning?
+For example, post some photos and videos with a solution to a problem you had around your health and fitness goals.